ohdearapp/gitlab-ci-pipeline-for-laravel/README.md

 ![pipeline](https://raw.githubusercontent.com/ohdearapp/gitlab-ci-pipeline-for-laravel/master/pipeline.png)

-For more information on how to use this, please have a look at the Oh Dear! blogpost (coming soon).
+For more information on how to use this, please have a look at [the Oh Dear! blogpost](https://ohdear.app/blog/our-gitlab-ci-pipeline-for-laravel-applications).